 - Expand Data Structures in the Data Model in the Model Browser.
 Then expand the folder of your project and find the data structure of your master entity.
 Expand it and then again expand the subfolder Entities.
 Right-click on the entity and select New > Entity.

 - In the new tab find the attribute Entity and from a drop-down list select your child entity.
 The Name will be filled automatically.
 Save and you have completed the process of creating an aggregated field.

 - A lookup field is used to display values from another entity using a lookup.
 First you must create a lookup for the entity that contains the field with values you want to display.
 You can find a step by step tutorial how to create a lookup here.
 Then you will also need a foreign key to that entity.
 A detailed tutorial is here.
 Now to create the lookup field right-click on the entity where you want the field placed and select New > Lookup Field.

-- A new tab will open.
+- The model editor will open.
 Fill in the Name of the field and the Caption (a name shown in the user interface).
 From a drop-down list select as the Field the foreign key pointing to the entity with the looked up values.
 Finally, as the Lookup select your lookup from a drop-down list.
 Save and the lookup field will appear in your entity.